-Summary tasks are always Fixed Duration and can not be changed.
+Note: Summary tasks are always Fixed Duration and can not be changed.

 Manually scheduled tasks vs. Automatic scheduled tasks:

-The scheduling engine will ignore the task type and effort-driven flag for manually scheduled tasks.
-These values will only apply to automatic scheduled tasks.
+The scheduling engine ignores task type and effort-driven flags for manually scheduled tasks.
+These values apply only to automatically scheduled tasks.

-If a task is changed from manual scheduling to automatic scheduling, the task type and effort-driven values will become meaningful.
+If a task is changed from manual scheduling to automatic scheduling, the task type and effort-driven values become meaningful.
 The value for these fields will be picked up from the options default settings when the task is entered.
-These values should be checked when switching modes to make sure the value is correct for the task.
+These values should be rechecked when switching modes to ensure correctness.

 What is an Assignment?